outten45/cronsifter/README.md

     > SRUNNER_SPAWN_DELAY="3m" srunner gohttp

-This would start the gohttp command and if it failed, `srunner` would wait 3 minutes before respawning the process.
+This would start the gohttp command and if it failed, `srunner` would wait 3 minutes before re-spawning the process.

 Thanks to [goforever](https://github.com/gwoo/goforever) as a reference on how to keep a subprocess running.